jruwaard/aph_ema_handbook/README.md

-# Ecological Momentary Assessment in Mental Health Research: A Practical Introduction, With Examples in R
+# Ecological Momentary Assessment in Mental Health Research: A Practical Introduction, with Examples in R

 This repository contains the source of the [Ecological Momentary Assessment in Mental Health Research](https://jruwaard.github.io/aph_ema_handbook/) manual.
 The manual is built using [bookdown](https://github.com/rstudio/bookdown).